Wall Street law firm resigns from Rutgers investigation

 Rutgers announced the news on Tuesday, citing a potential conflict of interest.
 The University said it had hired another firm, Skadden Arps Slate Meagher & Flom, to replace Cahill.

-Cahill Gordon spokeswoman Lynn Tellefsen said the firm withdrew after realizing that had previously represented the New Jersey-based law firm, Connell Foley, which likely would have been one focus of Cahill's investigation.
+Cahill Gordon spokeswoman Lynn Tellefsen said the firm withdrew after realizing that it had previously been represented in a matter by the New Jersey-based law firm Connell Foley, which likely would have been one focus of Cahill's investigation for Rutgers.

+(This May 9 story has been corrected in the 4th paragraph to make clear Connell Foley previously represented Cahill Gordon, not vice versa)

 (Reporting By Casey Sullivan)